vzhabiuk/search-perf/README.txt

 2. Loading docs into the DB:
 It does make sense to do the performance testing when the documents are kept adding to the db

+For the Sensei
+1.Launch the bin/prepare.sh to create the json file with 3 mln docs.
+Modify
-For the Sensei just use com.senseidb.gateway.file.LinedFileDataProvider to load docs from the big file For Solr execute  bin/loadIndex script.
+2. just use com.senseidb.gateway.file.LinedFileDataProvider in the sensei.properties to load docs from the generated big file

+For Solr execute  bin/loadIndex script.
 Please uncomment the section specific to Solr For Elastic Search execute  bin/loadIndex script.
-Please uncomment the section specific to Elastic Search The script launches the java program with the following command line params: type   url documentFilePath numOfThreads eg
+Please uncomment the section specific to Elastic Search

+The script launches the java program with the following command line params: type   url documentFilePath numOfThreads eg